In-Service Exam (ISE)

 Programs that elect to administer the exams in two sessions or multiple rooms, will need proctors to be scheduled in each session and room accordingly.

-- Will the proctors still need to log in to each computer?
+- Will the proctors need to log in to each computer?

-No. To assist with social distancing, the proctors will no longer log in to and touch each examinee computer prior to their arrival and entrance in the exam.
+To assist with physical distancing, the proctors will no longer log in to and touch each examinee computer prior to their arrival and entrance in the exam.

 - What happens if we do not designate a proctor?